mmukul/DevSecOpsTrainingCourse/README.md

 ## DevSecOps & Security Online Instructor-Led Training:

 ### Training Level
-- Foundation & Intermediate course with Practical Demo and Assignments (CLI & UI)
+- Foundation and Intermediate course with Practical Demos and Projects

 ### Training Batch
-- Weekends Batch
+- Weekends and Weekdays Batches

 ### Pre-requisites
+- Participants should have knowledge of running basic linux commands
-Learners should have a technical background with an understanding of Linux fundamentals and basic understanding of Application Security practices
+- Participants should have basic understanding of application Security practices like OWASP Top 10
+- You don’t need any experience with DevOps tools

 ### Target Audience
 This DevSecOps Online Training will be suitable for software developers, technical project managers, architects, operations support, deployment engineers, Freshers and Induction Batch